blindeveloper/top-movies/plan.md

 17. Send request upvote with movie ID
 18. Handle upvote response. [data + error state]
 19. Show upvoted movie in the list if 200
-20. Send upvote movie request if on addToMovieList request, movie already exists in the list
+20. Send upvote movie request if on addTopMovie request, movie already exists in the list
 21. Write tests upvoting logic

 ### [TM-0004] I want to sort movies